roseengineering/circuitpython-empyrean-board/README.md

 I modified the pin mapping
 located in the pins.c file to conform to the Empyrean schematic.
 The file mpconfigboard.c also contains a few pin mappings.
 In it, I remapped the I2C pins.
-The rest were unchanged.
+The rest of the pins were unchanged.
 The Empyrean board name and MCU name were set in files mpconfigboard.mk and mpconfigboard.h.
 The mpconfigboard.mk file contained additional settings like USB vendor and product id.
 In it I configured